Hypergraph Neural Network with State Space Models for Node Classification: Experiments

 \section{Experiments}

-This section presents a series of comprehensive experiments across datasets of varying scales and methods to evaluate the effectiveness of the proposed HGMN model.
+This section presents a series of comprehensive experiments across datasets of varying scales and frameworks to evaluate the effectiveness of the proposed HGMN model.

 \textbf{Datasets:} The model's performance is evaluated on six publicly available datasets.
 Detailed descriptions are as follows: \begin{enumerate} \item \textbf{ENZYMES:} This dataset, derived from the BRENDA enzyme database \cite{borgwardt2005protein}, consists of $600$ tertiary protein structures.
 We focus on enzyme graphs with more than $90$ nodes, specifically those indexed as $118$, $123$, $295$, $296$, and $297$.
 Each graph consists of two categories of nodes.
 For brevity, ENZYMES118 is denoted as E118, with similar abbreviations applied to the other subsets. \item \textbf{Internet Industry Partnerships (IIP) \cite{rossi2015network}:} This dataset represents partnerships in the Internet industry.
 Nodes correspond to companies, and edges denote announced collaborations such as joint ventures or strategic alliances.
 The nodes are categorized into three tags: Content, Infrastructure, and Commerce. \item \textbf{TerroristRel:} Obtained from the PIT repository \cite{zhao2006event}, this dataset provides details about terrorists and their connections.
-Each relationship is characterized by a binary vector. \item \textbf{Cora \cite{yang2016revisiting}:} This dataset contains $2708$ scientific publications related to machine learning, with nodes categorized into seven distinct groups. \item \textbf{Citeseer \cite{yang2016revisiting}:} Comprising $3327$ scientific papers, nodes in this dataset are classified into six groups. \item \textbf{Pubmed \cite{yang2016revisiting}:} Comprises $19,717$ scientific articles on diabetes from the Pubmed database, with nodes divided into three categories. \end{enumerate}
+Each relationship is characterized by a binary vector. \item \textbf{Cora \cite{yang2016revisiting}:} This dataset contains $2708$ scientific publications related to machine learning, with nodes categorized into seven distinct groups. \item \textbf{Citeseer \cite{yang2016revisiting}:} Comprising $3327$ scientific papers, nodes in this dataset are classified into six groups. \item \textbf{Pubmed \cite{yang2016revisiting}:} Comprises $19,717$ scientific articles on diabetes from the Pubmed database, with nodes divided into three categories. \item OGB-arxiv \cite{hu2020open}: This dataset is a citation network derived from the Computer Science arXiv.
+Nodes correspond to arXiv papers, and directed edges denote citation relationships between them.
+Each paper is represented by a 128-dimensional word embedding of its title and abstract, and nodes are categorized into 40 subject areas. \item OGB-products \cite{hu2020open}: This dataset represents an Amazon product co-purchasing network.
+Nodes correspond to products, and edges denote that two products are frequently bought together.
+A 100-dimensional bag-of-words describes each product feature extracted from its reviews, and nodes are classified into 47 product categories. \end{enumerate}